BTrDB/btrdb-python/docs/source/concepts.rst

 StatPoint
 ^^^^^^^^^^^^
-The StatPoint provides statistics about multiple points and gives aggregation values such as `min`, `max`, `mean`, etc.  This is most useful when you don't need to touch every individual value such as when you only need the count of the values over a range of time.
+The StatPoint provides statistics about multiple points and gives aggregation values such as `min`, `max`, `mean`, and `stddev` (standard deviation).
+This is most useful when you don't need to touch every individual value such as when you only need the count of the values over a range of time.

 These statistical queries execute in time proportional to the number of results, not the number of underlying points (i.e logarithmic time) and so you